Beware of Pickpockets: A Practical Attack against Blocking Cards: Proposed Attack

 \parag{Phase I - Step II: Messages exchange} The NFC reader, configured by the attacker to communicate with the specific victim's smart card, starts sending a sequence of messages to the smart card to retrieve its content.

 \parag{Phase I - Step III: Signal collection} During the communication between the attacker's NFC reader and the victim's smart card, the antenna receives the signal generated by the latter.
-To increase the attack success rate, this step is repeated multiple times to obtain more signal samples.
+This step is repeated multiple times to obtain more signal samples to increase the attack success rate.

 \parag{Phase II - Step I: Discard corrupted traces} Once the signal samples have been collected, the attacker can start processing them.
-In particular, the attacker first discards all the traces where the noise introduced by the blocking card might generate errors during the upcoming demodulation procedure.
+In particular, the attacker first discards all the traces where the noise the blocking card introduces might generate errors during the upcoming demodulation procedure.

 \parag{Phase II - Step II: Message Reconstruction} The attacker elaborates the collected signals to reconstruct the original message.
 In particular, the attacker first extracts portions of the signal where the \ac{em} field has been activated.
 Then, the attacker splits the entire signal into single communication sessions and discriminates the messages belonging to the smart card from the reader's ones.